Floquetifying stabiliser codes with distance-preserving rewrites: Distance-preserving rewrites

 \end{definition} The first $n$ entries of an error vector correspond to $X$ flips on the internal edges and the second $n$ entries correspond to $Z$ flips.
 To capture whether an error is detectable, we furthermore define:

-\begin{definition}[Detector error matrix] Given a ZX diagram $D$ with $n$ internal edges and $m$ independent detecting regions $D_1, \dots, D_m$, the detector error matrix $P$ is a $m{\times}2n$-matrix over $\mathbb F_2$, where each row corresponds to a detection region.
+\begin{definition}[Detector error matrix] Given a ZX diagram $D$ with $n$ internal edges and $m$ independent detecting regions $D_1, \dots, D_m$, the detector error matrix $P$ is an $m{\times}2n$-matrix over $\mathbb F_2$, where each row corresponds to a detection region.
 We have:

 \end{definition}